n0ne/minikube-test/README.md

 - `minikube dashboard` - command is used to open the Kubernetes Dashboard for the Minikube cluster.
 The Kubernetes Dashboard is a web-based user interface that provides insights into the state of your Kubernetes cluster, allowing you to view and manage various resources.
 - `minikube service <service-name>` - command allows you to access a service exposed within your Minikube cluster.
 This command opens the specified service in your default web browser.
 - `minikube tunnel` - command is used to create a route to services deployed in a Minikube cluster.
 It sets up a network tunnel to expose LoadBalancer services to your local machine.
 This is especially useful when you have services of type LoadBalancer that you want to access from your local environment.
+- `minikube addons list` - this command will display a list of available addons along with their status (enabled or disabled).
+- ` minikube addons enable <addon-name>` - enable minikube addon